solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/okta/_index.md

 ![Okta Application Assignments](./okta-app-assignments.png)

-### Establish Gloo AuthConfig for Okta App
+### Establish Gloo Edge AuthConfig for Okta App

-In this section we will establish the oauth secret and an AuthConfig resource to connect Gloo with the OIDC provider.
+In this section we will establish the oauth secret and an AuthConfig resource to connect Gloo Edge with the OIDC provider.
 Be sure to have your Okta client ID and client secret ready, available from the Okta application profile page, under `Client Credentials`.

 Create the oauth secret in Kubernetes using `glooctl` with the Okta application secret.